AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/prereq-administrative-tenant.md

-You must be a community administrator from the administrative tenant.
+You must be a user assigned a community administrator role within the administrative tenant.